Tony Ingrisano

 For this Hybrid Approaches course assignment, students digitally manipulate found imagery and bring it back into their work.
 Ashton used Photoshop to create an overlay of two minstrel faces (a metal piggy bank from the 70’s and an undated magazine photo) and bring that image back into a painting.

 A re-imagining of popular cartoon imagery.
-A true painter’s painter, Bianca’s heavily built surfaces are staggering.
+A true painter’s painter, Bianca’s heavily built-up surfaces often extend a half-inch or more from the canvas.

 Combining images of self-mutilation and ASCII characters, Zoe’s work forces intersections between the cute and the grotesque.